Common Classroom: The Common Sense Education Blog

-As an Edmodo member you’ll need to “follow” the Digital Citizenship Community on the site.
-Read the Digital Citizenship Intro Letter (featured in the community) for an overview of the Starter Kit elements.
-And finally visit the Community Collection to download the Starter Kit or add it to your Edmodo Library.
+To access the activities, Edmodo members first need to "follow" the Digital Citizenship Community on the site.
+Then, visit the Community Collection to download the Starter Kit or add it to your Edmodo Library.
 The kit has two parts:

-· Digital Citizenship Modules: Locate the appropriate folder (Elementary, Middle or High School) to download the five digital citizenship activities for your classroom.
-Each module includes an Edmodo-focused activity to get the conversation about digital citizenship started with your students.
-Should you want to take a deeper dive, each module is linked to a corresponding Common Sense Media lesson.
+- Digital Citizenship Modules: Locate the appropriate folder (Elementary, Middle, or High School) to download the five digital citizenship activities for your classroom.
+Each module includes an Edmodo-focused activity to get your students started talking about digital citizenship.
+Should you want to take a deeper dive, each module links to a corresponding Common Sense lesson.

-If you’re not familiar with Edmodo you should check into it.
-Educators can use it as a course manager, an online gradebook, and a way to interact with their students, colleagues and peers online.
-They can also use the site for professional development or to easily post and share lessons.
+If you’re not familiar with Edmodo, you should definitely check into it.
+Educators can use it as a course manager, an online grade book, and a way to interact with students, colleagues, and peers online.
+You can also use the site for professional development or to easily post and share lessons.

-Launched in 2008, Edmodo now has more than 10 million users from across the globe.
-It’s secure, free, and easy to use.
-If you haven’t yet checked it out, this is a great excuse to start.
+Launched in 2008, Edmodo now has more than 41 million users worldwide.
+It's secure, free, and easy to use.
+If you haven't yet checked it out, this is a great excuse to start.
 Sign up here.

-We’re thrilled to be working with Edmodo and to have a chance to reach so many educators who are already taking advantage of social networking and digital tools for sharing and communicating with students and colleagues.
-We launched last week and already have hundreds of educators who’ve signed up to enhance their own classroom communities.
+We're thrilled that this partnership with Edmodo helps us reach so many educators who are already taking advantage of social networking and digital tools for sharing and communicating with students and colleagues.

 "It’s learning about technology by using technology," our general manager of education Mike Lorion said.
 "Teaching kids to think critically and behave responsibly in today's fast-paced digital world is essential, and Edmodo is a perfect platform on which to provide these important foundational skills."